 Serving the Chai Latte Syrup

-I use a 1:1 ratio, 1 part milk and 1 part chai concentrate.
+You can add this homemade chai syrup to regular milk or any nut, seed or soy milk of your choice, using a 1 part milk and 1 part chai syrup ratio.
 Warm the milk and add the chai concentrate.
 Enjoy with a sprinkle of ground cinnamon on top.

 Store the remaining concentrate in the refrigerator for up to a month.

 - 1 star anise (or can be substituted with 1 tsp fennel seeds)

 - ⅓ cup sugar (or sweetener of your choice)

 - 5 Tbsp loose leaf black tea